hibbitts-design/docsify-this/README.md

 1. Tap **Download** on the [Docsify-This repository page](https://github.com/hibbitts-design/docsify-this)
 2. Upload to your LMS file storage area, and unzip the upload file
 3. Based on your LMS, determine the external URL required to load the `index.html` file within the Docsify `Docs` folder.
 In Canvas, an example URL would look similar to `https://canvas.instructure.com/courses/6321275/files/211083785/download`.

+##### Allowed File Domains

+You can limit the domains which remote files can be rendered from by locating the line `var allowedDomains = '';` within the `index.html` file and include your list of allowed domains separated by commas, for example `var allowedDomains = 'codeberg.org,raw.githubusercontent.com,hibbittsdesign.org';`.

+##### Advanced Customization

 If you want to further customize and control the presentation of your Markdown content, especially when rendering multiple page sites, you can install your own [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) (that this hosted web app is based on) and store all Markdown files within that site.
 You can learn more about the capabilities of Docsify itself at [Docsify.js.org](https://docsify.js.org).